Machine-Learned Force Fields for Lattice Dynamics at Coupled-Cluster Level Accuracy: Results

-Next, we turn to LiH, where anharmonic effects may have a larger contribution to the vibrational properties.
+Next, we turn to LiH to see whether anharmonic effects have a larger contribution to the vibrational properties.
 In Fig.~\ref{fig:lihvacf}, the same procedure as before is plotted for LiH.
-The HA-DOS generated by DFT (blue line), ML(DFT$_{\rm{E,F}}$) (green dashed area, Fig.~\ref{fig:lihvacf} a)) and $\Delta$ML(CCSD(T)) (brown dotted area, Fig.~\ref{fig:lihvacf} b)) largely overlap, with $\Delta$ML(CCSD(T)) exhibiting a shift to higher frequencies in the optical modes (as seen before in Fig.~\ref{fig:lihphon} d)).
-The VACF-DOSs are once again calculated from an MD run using ML(DFT$_{\rm{E,F}}$) (green area, Fig.~\ref{fig:lihvacf} a)) and $\Delta$ML(CCSD(T)) (brown area, Fig.~\ref{fig:lihvacf} b)), this time at $20$ K to match with the neutron scattering experiment shown in Fig.~\ref{fig:lihvacfexp}.
+The HA-DOS generated by DFT (black dashed line), ML(DFT$_{\rm{E,F}}$) (green dashed area, Fig.~\ref{fig:lihvacf} a)) and $\Delta$ML(CCSD(T)) (purple dotted area, Fig.~\ref{fig:lihvacf} b)) largely overlap, with $\Delta$ML(CCSD(T)) exhibiting a shift to higher frequencies in the optical modes (as seen before in Fig.~\ref{fig:lihphon} d)).
+The VACF-DOSs are once again calculated from an MD run using ML(DFT$_{\rm{E,F}}$) (green area, Fig.~\ref{fig:lihvacf} a)) and $\Delta$ML(CCSD(T)) (purple area, Fig.~\ref{fig:lihvacf} b)), this time at $20$ K to match with the neutron scattering experiment shown in Fig.~\ref{fig:lihvacfexp}.
 Note that this temperature should be sufficient to excite all vibrations in the studied frequency range.

 However, the VACF-DOSs and HA-DOSs once again largely overlap, showing that direct anharmonic effects do not have a strong effect on the DOS.
-Looking at the highest optical peak in Fig.~\ref{fig:lihvacf} b), this also legitimizes the use of the DFT Born charges for the $\Delta$ML(CCSD(T)) calculations: the VACF-DOS is Born-charge independent, yet the two overlap at this peak (the only one affected by the non-analytical term correction).
+Looking at the peak originating from the optical modes at high frequencies in Fig.~\ref{fig:lihvacf} b), this also legitimizes the use of the DFT Born charges for the $\Delta$ML(CCSD(T)) calculations: The VACF-DOS is Born-charge independent, yet the two overlap at this peak (the only one affected by the non-analytical term correction).

 In Fig.~\ref{fig:lihvacfexp}, we show a comparison between experimental neutron scattering data from Ref.~\cite{lihdosexp} (black line, scaled up for better visibility) and the H-projected (HA/VACF-)DOSs from Fig.~\ref{fig:lihvacf}.

-We find that the experimental peak around $800\,$cm$^{-1}$ matches well with the ML(DFT$_{\rm{E,F}}$) results, the highest experimental peak around $1100$ cm$^{-1}$ is in better agreement with the corresponding peaks from $\Delta$ML(CCSD(T)).
+We find that the experimental peak around $800\,$cm$^{-1}$ matches well with the ML(DFT$_{\rm{E,F}}$) results, the experimental peak around $1100$ cm$^{-1}$ is in better agreement with the corresponding peaks from $\Delta$ML(CCSD(T)).

-Remaining errors could be from the experiments, mismatches in lattice constants between experiments and training data, and finite size effects.
+Remaining errors may stem from the experiments, mismatches in lattice constants between experiments and training data, and finite size effects.
+Additionally, nuclear quantum effects may also be significant.

 \end{multicols}

 \begin{multicols}{2}